re4388/obs_t/43_軟體工具tools/keyboard_idx.md

 - p
     - go to project window
     - ray-cast → open jetbrain toolbar project recent window
+    -  no use for now
 - `;`  (global)
     - mac : global clipboard Maccy
     - win10: mapping to win+v, built in clipboard manager
 - `/`  (global)
     - iterm2 hotkey window
-    - win10 no use for now
+    -  no use for now
 - `[`   (global)
     - home
 - `‘` NO USE
 - `]`   (global)
     - end

 ## functional key (f1~f12)
 - f1